 They make our lives better, take us places we’ve never been,

 innovate things we thought were impossible.”

 And in thinking about the kind of work these people do, we are focusing on those in a range of fields from the arts, to science and tech to business all the way to wellness/ health fields and education.
 Essentially those who think, create and inspire for a living.

 The other thing about this “Creative Class” that has amazed me is the sheer lack of required definitive focus.
 I have yet to find someone who has just one “job” or interest.
 I am just amazed at the amount of inspiring and inspired people out there that I have been talking to.

 - The Built environment designer from MIT who lives in Tel Aviv, is Exhibiting his work in Milan this week followed by another huge show, owns a Kite Boarding company and is about to hop on a commercial freight-liner to Italy “because I’ve always wanted to do that”

-- The Entrepreneur, producer and editor of Manga comics, owner of a company that designs architecture for dogs and mentoring program founder who splits her time between Tokyo and NYC
+- The Entrepreneur, producer and editor of Manga comics, owner of a company that designs architecture for dogs, for your pet and mentoring program founder who splits her time between Tokyo and NYC

 - The “appreneur” in LA who has a Vegan recipe App and is a new “stay-at-home” mom fighting the good fight for animal rights

 - The freelance writer in Brooklyn-by-way-of london who co-founded a magazine called BLASIAN.US ( check it out on Facebook): which is defined as “a way of interpreting the world, and not just subject matter.
 Blasian is trying to establish a communitah of identitahs to promote a new way to talk about race and gender.
 But we talk about race and gender in a BIG way; discovering new ways to talk about identitah, without being limited to them.